đ Github: How we use it

 - What action the users canât perform?

-The third pillar of our success is to provide a Solution to the Goal Problems.
+The third pillar of our success is to provide a solution to a specific problem.
 Different problems may require different sets of skills.
-Whether itâs code, design, copy, or marketing material that the Problem needs to be solved, we look forward to the lean and clean solution you can provide in your area of expertise.
+Whether itâs code, design, or marketing material, we expect a lean and clean solution you can provide in your area of expertise.

 Tips